Stoefff/Object-Oriented-Programming-17-18/Week02/README.md

 Binary files are preferred for compactness, but hardly readable

 ### Binary representation dependence of processors:
-* LittleEndion - 5432 - is represented as 2345 in the memory (INTEL)
+* Little Endian - 5432 - is represented as 2345 in the memory (INTEL)
-* BigEndion 5432 - is represented as 5432 in the memory
+* Big Endian 5432 - is represented as 5432 in the memory

 ### .h (header file) vs .cpp
 * Headers contain just definition